 Datacenter Networking, IDC Says* 19 December 2012

 Software Defined Compute provides workload-aware infrastructure management and optimization.
 It opens up a choice of platforms for virtualization across leading hypervisors.
 That means IBM PowerVM, PowerVC, z/VM, and KVM, as well as VMware and Microsoft Hyper-V, are all enabled on IBM systems to deliver enterprise-class performance and management support in a virtualized environment.
-KVM (kernel-based virtual machine) is tuned not only for Windows and Linux workloads on x86-based hardware like IBM System x, but now also on POWER, System z, PureFlex and Flex Systems platforms.
+KVM (kernel-based virtual machine) is tuned for Windows and Linux workloads on POWER, z Systems, and PureFlex platforms.

 With intelligent resource scheduling, Software Defined Compute helps maximize utilization, ensure compliance and decrease administrative costs beyond the data center.